 Is a Career in Web3 Right for You?
 A Self-Assessment Guide

 Considering a job in crypto?
-This guide provides a self-assessment framework to help you decide if a Web3 career aligns with your skills, personality, and professional goals.
+This guide provides a self-assessment framework to help you decide if a Web3 career aligns with your skills, personality, and.

 The Web3 industry is a siren call for many ambitious professionals.
 It promises cutting-edge technology, the chance to be part of a financial and cultural revolution, and compensation packages that often dwarf those in traditional tech.
 But beneath the hype and the headlines lies a demanding and often chaotic reality.
 A career in Web3 is not for everyone.